 In South India, several Indian preachers associated with American Pentecostal missionary Robert F. Cook were instrumental in starting independent Pentecostal churches there.
 K. E. Abraham joined Cook in 1923, was ordained by Ramankutty Paul of the Ceylon Pentecostal Mission in 1930, and he founded the Indian Pentecostal Church of God in 1934, now (with the Assemblies of God) one of the two largest Pentecostal denominations in India.
 The Ceylon Pentecostal Mission (now The Pentecostal Mission) is a unique Indian church that encourages celibacy for its pastors and community living for its members.
-De Alwis was an early convert in Sri Lanka, receiving Spirit baptism in 1912, preparing for the coming of American missionary W. D. Grier to Colombo in 1913 and becoming his main co-worker, taking charge of his work in Peradeniya in 1915.
+De Alwis was an early convert in Sri Lanka, receiving Spirit baptism in 1912, preparing for the coming of American missionary W. D. Grier to Colombo in 1913 and becoming his main coworker, taking charge of his work in Peradeniya in 1915.
 Some have suggested that Pentecostalism in Sri Lanka began with the Danish actress Anna Lewini and former British soldier in India Walter Clifford, who arrived in Colombo in 1919 and 1923 respectively.
 From their work evolved the Assemblies of God and the Pentecostal Mission of de Alwis and Paul founded in 1921.
 It is also suggested that the de Alwis family became Pentecostals as a result of Clifford’s healing services, whereas de Alwis had already been a Pentecostal for at least ten years prior to these meetings.
 This is an early example of the many places where a careful reconstruction of Pentecostal history is necessary.

 The pressures of religious change occurring in colonial Africa at the end of the nineteenth century resulted in many movements of resistance.
-The “Ethiopian” independent churches in Southern Africa and the “African” churches in West Africa were not as much movements of religious reform and innovation as were the later “prophet-healing” churches, but were primarily movements of political protest, expressions of resistance against European hegemony in the church.
-Although they rejected the political dominance of white-led churches, they framed their protest in familiar Protestant categories and therefore did not seriously contest its social, religious and cultural components.
+The “Ethiopian” independent churches in southern Africa and the “African” churches in West Africa were not as much movements of religious reform and innovation as were the later “prophet-healing” churches, but were primarily movements of political protest, expressions of resistance against European hegemony in the church.
+Although they rejected the political dominance of white-led churches, they framed their protest in familiar Protestant categories and therefore did not seriously contest its social, religious, and cultural components.
 They were the first to overtly challenge social structures of inequality and oppression in the church and to give a religious ideology for the dignity and self-reliance of the black person—thus foreshadowing the African nationalist movements and forming a religious justification for them.
 These secessions were often the result of tension between an increasingly self-aware African Christian community and a multiplying number of zealous European missionaries with colonial expansionist sympathies.
 The secessions that began in South Africa and Nigeria were to set a pattern for the next century.
 Secession was not a peculiarly African phenomenon, as Africans were simply continuing what had become commonplace in European Protestantism.
-By the end of the nineteenth century there were already hundreds of new denominations, “faith missions” and other mission societies springing up in the West, from where missionaries were sent to Africa.
+By the end of the nineteenth century there were already hundreds of new denominations, “faith missions,” and other mission societies springing up in the West, from where missionaries were sent to Africa.
 These multiplied denominations and societies were reproduced there, and it is hardly surprising that it was considered quite a natural thing for secessions to occur—urged on by the mission policies and colonial politics of the time that were highly prejudicial to Africans.
 The Freedom Charter that marked the creation of the African National Congress in South Africa in 1912 had several prominent Ethiopian church leaders as signatories.
 These churches were also seeking to make Christianity more African and therefore more appealing and relevant for ordinary people.